DSP Basics: Fast Fourier Transform (FFT)

 A simple signal and its spectrum

-Let's get acquainted with the peculiarities of using the function fft to analyse the spectrum on the example of a real sinusoidal signal with duration of 0.2 sec, sampling rate of 2 kHz, amplitude of 0.5 and repetition rate of 100 Hz:
+Let's get acquainted with the features of using the function fft to analyze the spectrum using the example of a real sinusoidal signal with a duration of 0.2 seconds, with a sampling frequency of 2 kHz, an amplitude of 0.5 and a repetition frequency of 100 Hz:

 fs = 2000;